Philly Cheesesteak Baked Egg Rolls

 This Philly Cheesesteak Baked Egg Rolls recipe combines two of my favorites: it’s a crispy egg roll on the outside, with a delicious cheesesteak filling on the inside.
 I actually made a dip out of the filling!
 Check out my Philly Cheesesteak Dip when you have a chance.
 I used my brand spanking new Hamilton Beach toaster oven to bake these babies up.
-When I think of uses for toaster ovens, I always think reheating leftovers or pizza.
+When I think of uses for toaster ovens, I always think reheating leftovers or my various pizza recipes.
 The reality is that toaster ovens are very practical and can be used for SO much more than that.
 Short of roasting an entire turkey, you can use it for whatever you would use your regular oven for.

 Hint: they are better to use in lieu of your actual oven in the warmer months because they won’t heat up your entire kitchen!